amitmse/in_Python_/Logistic Regression/README.md

     	- Logistic / logit function has the same property of a sigmoid function.
 	- The sigmoid function takes any real number as input and output probabilities (a value between 0 to 1), which forms a S-shaped curve.
-	- Due to Sigmoid function, Logistic Regression is not a Linear Regression model.
+	- Due to Sigmoid function, Logistic Regression is not a Linear Regression model (Sigmoid introduces non-linearity).

 -----------------------------------------------------------------------------------------------------------------------